wko27/blog/_posts/2017-09-17-ES6_Import_Export.md

 A brief tutorial on import and export statements in ES6.

-In ES6, a **module** is a piece of code isolated into a single file.
-All functions and state within a module are local to the module unless they are marked for **export**.
-Modules can import objects from other modules via **import** statements.
-Lastly, each module is itself a singleton.
-Multiple imports of a module do **not** create multiple instances of that module.
+In ES6, a **module** is a piece of code isolated into a single file:
+* All functions and state within a module are local to the module unless they are marked for **export**
+* Modules can import objects from other modules via **import** statements
+* Each module is itself a singleton, i.e. multiple imports of a module do **not** create multiple instances of that module

-# Basic exports
+# Basic Exports

 The simplest way to export an object from a module is simply to prefix it with **export** upon declaration.
-For example, if we have a function:
+For example, if we have a function **foo**:

 ```
 function foo() {